 - Did I teach her everything I wanted to teach her about being a lady?

 - Does she truly know what the power of prayer can accomplish?
 We pray with her for that very reason.

 - Does she know the importance of discernment and how it can prevent tragedies and heartbreaks?

-- Does she believes us when we tell her how much we love her and know that affection is what we hope she passes down to her children.
+- Will she believe us when we tell her how much we love her and know that affection is what we hope she passes down to her children.